-We do not anticipate generating positive cash flow from operations until approximately the third quarter of 2013.
-As of March 18, 2013, we had \$806,441 in available cash.
+As of April 30, 2013, we had \$844,736 in available cash.
 As discussed above, we anticipate our marketing and regulatory costs will increase.
+We believe that we have enough cash to meet our working capital needs for at least the next 12 months.